barryclark/jekyll-now/_posts/2022-01-20-Principles.md

 </div>

-As I write this introduction, I have been working as a data scientist for [electricityMap](https://www.electricitymap.org/) for about 8 months.
+As I write this introduction, I have been working as a data scientist for [Electricity Maps](https://electricitymaps.com/) for about 8 months.
 Overall, I am responsible, together with the other data scientist in the team, for delivering high data quality at the end of the entire data processing pipeline.
 That data can be real-time, historical or forecasted.

-In a nutshell, the generation of electricityMap's data is a multi-stage process.
+In a nutshell, the generation of Electricity Maps' data is a multi-stage process.
 Firstly, varied data points from numerous public data sources about electricity are aggregated.
 Secondly, they are validated and standardised against a reference schema.
 Finally, they are run through our flow-tracing algorithm for the generation of worldwide real-time hourly electricity consumption figures; and their associated greenhouse gas emissions.

 <div id="html" markdown="0" style="display: flex; flex-direction: column; align-items: center; margin: 16px 0 32px;">
     <img src="../../resources/posts/2022-01-20/emap_infra.png" style="width: 100%; overflow: hidden; margin: 16px 0;">
-    <span style="color: #666; font-size: 13px; font-style: italic;">A simplified overview of the electricityMap infrastructure.
-Thanks <a href="https://electricitymap.org/blog/data-pipeline/">Felix</a> for the figure!</span>
+    <span style="color: #666; font-size: 13px; font-style: italic;">A simplified overview of the Electricity Maps infrastructure.
+Thanks <a href="https://electricitymaps.com/blog/data-pipeline/">Felix</a> for the figure!</span>
 </div>

 This data is at the core of our mission: __to organise the world's electricity data to drive the transition towards a truly decarbonised electricity system__.
 This global ambition has two important consequences.
 We must first be able to overcome data sources becoming erroneous or unavailable at any moment.
 Secondly, we must come up with clever ways to generate truthful data for regions of the world where reliable public electrical data sources are unavailable.